about specific requirements for Special Exception

-Criteria for the Review of Special Exception
+Criteria for Special Exception

 - Whether the proposal will have a substantial adverse impact on vehicular traffic or vehicular and pedestrian safety, and whether adequate provisions are made for parking and for loading and unloading;